sbhanu2112/beer-recommendation/README.md

 Enjoy smarter beer choices tailored just for you!

-#### Note: This Project also has web user interface ready for use : https://recommendbeer.streamlit.app/ Enjoy!
+#### Note: This Project also has web app ready for use : https://recommendbeer.streamlit.app/ Enjoy!

 ## System Architecture